anna099/hegel/3-perception.md

 > Other], they at the same time exclude each other, but necessarily have this
 > opposed relation to the properties, which are at a distance from *their Also*
 > [i.e., the properties of the Other]. [^15]

+Just like any shape of consciousness, perception is a claim to absolute truth.
+The standard of perceptual truth is: *have I apprehended the object?* If the perceiver's apprehension is *equal* to the object itself, and *corresponds* with it, then the perception is true.
+Naturally, error is possible insofar as it is possible to misapprehend an object.
+But importantly, any such error must be because of some untruth on behalf of the *perceiver*, not the perceived object;
+in comparing the perceiver's apprehension with the object, any inequality that shows up must be an 'untruth of perceiving itself', and not an untruth of the object, since 'the object is what is equal to itself'.[^16] The German word for perception is *Wahrnehmung*; the task for the perceiver is as simple as having to take [*nehmung*] the true [*wahr*].